SZ-Edward/Blog/_posts/2014-12-18-essential-english.md

     4. Your topic --Confirming what you're writing about.

-    5. Coming up with ideas
+    5. Coming up with ideas --List in the paper.

         *  What aspects of the topic are important?